ReevesA1/RocketOS-Bootstrap/README.md

 # Linux Powershell Setup Using Bash

+### Script 1 - Install package managers and restart shell

+- Flatpaks Snaps ETC,
+- do a script 1 and a script 2 like mac
+- look at todo's above

+### Script 2 - After Shell Restart

 ```
 # ---------Clone repo and launch Bootstrap-Linux.sh --------
 echo "\033[32mCheck if repo exist and delete it before cloning it...
 Press Enter to continue \033[0m"